-Day 13: Hue - Hanoi
+Day 12: Hue - Hanoi Meals: B, L

-After breakfast, fly 1 hour and 20 minutes to the charming city of Hanoi where you will check into your hotel.
+After breakfast, fly 1 hour and 20 minutes to the charming capital city of Hanoi.
 This afternoon, take a cyclo tour of Hanoi's Old Quarter.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
 Wrap up your ride with a strong Vietnamese coffee at a café overlooking Hoan Kiem Lake - an important symbol of Vietnamese folklore.